 Here’s how I think about some of the most common insurances and how we approach it.

 Our priority is maintaining our freedom.
-But home insurance would become less important for us if we had, say, over $2m accessible net worth.
+But home insurance would become less important for us if we had, say, $5m accessible net worth.

-At that point, we could comfortably build a new house and our freedom would be unaffected.
+At that point, we could comfortably build a new house and some type of stupid lawsuit and our freedom would be completely unaffected.
 The remaining investments would still provide more than enough income.

 Even if it’s more than this, it doesn’t matter, it can come out of our growing pool of investments.